 | ✅ Chinese-language service available. | Chinese-speaking customer support available 24/7. | Korean language skills are required. |

-| ✅ Options for comparison are provided. | One-click comparison of prices and reviews from multiple clinics. | Manual searching is necessary in this case. |
+| ✅ Comparisons are possible. | One-click comparison of prices and reviews from multiple clinics. | Manual searching is necessary in this case. |

-| ✅ Multi-platform usage | Official website, APP, WeChat official account, mini-program | Only one method is allowed |
+| ✅ Multi-platform usage | Website, APP, WeChat official account, mini-program | Only one method is allowed |

-| ✅ Points and rewards system | Signing in, making reservations, and sharing all earn points | No rewards on other platforms |
+| ✅ Points rewards | Signing in, making reservations, and sharing all earn points | No rewards on other platforms |

 | ✅ One-click reservation | Search → View → Reserve: 3 simple steps | Multiple communications are required |